veloper/pgmcp/README.md

 ### Crawl Server (`server_crawl.py`)

-These tools offer a unified interface for AI Agents to orchestrate, monitor, and analyze web crawling jobs with Scrapy and PostgreSQL, supporting the full job lifecycle as well as metadata and log management.
+These tools offer a unified interface for AI Agents to orchestrate, monitor, and analyze web crawling jobs with Scrapy and PostgreSQL.
+They support the full job lifecycle as well as metadata and log management.

-Scrapy's configuration is flexible and eventually exposable.
-Sensible defaults for local crawling are set for now.
-The toolset streamlines job management and delivers detailed insights into job execution and results.
+Scrapy's configuration is flexible and will eventually be exposable.
+Currently, sensible defaults are set for local crawling.
+The crawl toolset streamlines job management and provides detailed insights into job execution and results.

 | Tool Name            | Purpose/Description                                                                 | Arguments                              |
 |----------------------|-------------------------------------------------------------------------------------|-------------------------------------------------------|